Free Settler or Felon

 The first case mentioned was that of five year old William Lugg, the son of Anne Lugg.
 They had come from Exeter where small pox was prevalent at the time.
 William Lugg presented on the 15th with a slight fever and headache and by the 16th small red pimples had broken out on his face.
 By the 19th his face was much swollen and the surgeon remarked that the face was almost one completed vesicle.
 His throat was also affected and he presented with a troublesome cough.
 He continued under the doctor's care for some time and eventually made a full recovery.
 The surgeon vaccinated everyone on board who had not previously been exposed, however there was an outbreak amongst the children.
 He was unable to check their temperature as his thermometer had been accidentally broken while still in the Downs.
 [2]

-The only death that occurred on board the Henry was that of a sixteen year old girl who died before they left England.
+The only death that occurred on board was that of a sixteen year old girl who died before they left England.

 Cabin Passengers

-Rev. W. Garrard came on the Henry.
-He was appointed Assistant Chaplain in Van Diemen's Land.
+Passengers included Rev. W. Garrard who was appointed Assistant Chaplain in Van Diemen's Land.
 Rev. Garrard had been at Honduras with Colonel Arthur.
 [3]

 Departure

-The Henry departed England on 12th October 1824 with 79 female prisoners, two free women and four children.
+The ship departed England on 12th October 1824 with 79 female prisoners, two free women and four children.

 Accident